Skip to content

 • Scams and failed projects: Many tokens are created just for hype and do not have real long-term use.

-• Complexity: Token rules, release schedules, voting systems, and technical risks are often harder to understand than beginners expect.
+• Complexity: Token rules, release schedules, voting systems, and technical risks are often harder to understand than most beginners expect.

 What is “altcoin season”?

-“Altcoin season” is a slang term for times when altcoins, especially smaller ones, perform better than Bitcoin.
-This usually happens when people feel positive about the market and are willing to take more risks.
+“Altcoin season” is a slang term for times when altcoins, especially smaller ones, do better than Bitcoin.
+This usually happens when people feel good about the market and are willing to take more risks.
+Also, a time when scams are more common, so doing careful research is especially important.

 How to evaluate an altcoin (a practical checklist)